mjg123/mjg123.github.io/_posts/2017-12-24-To-Mock-A-Mockingbird.md

 > Given any two birds A and B, if you call out the name of B to A it will respond by calling out the name of some bird to you.

 This bird whose name `A` calls when you call `B` is denoted as `AB`.
-Once you have several birds in place, a single call can cascade around the forest with each call following rules depending on who produces it and what they hear.
+Once you have several birds in place, a single call can cascade around the forest with each call following rules depending on who produces it.

 The very first bird we are introduced to is the *Mockingbird* whose characteristic behaviour is that whatever name you call to the Mockingbird, it will reply as if it is the bird whose name you called.
 This is denoted: